Skip to main content

 Summary

-This site is largely static.
-We do not operate a member database tied to casual browsing.
-Many flows save optional drafts only on your device, let you download a copy for your records, or open your email app so you send the message—meaning your email provider’s policies also apply.
-Address checks send your typed query to OpenStreetMap’s Nominatim only when you click the check button.
+Program forms and event RSVPs are saved so our team can respond and coordinate events.
+Selected submissions may also generate an email notification to staff.
+Many forms offer optional drafts on your device, a copy for your records, or a mailto option when online submission is unavailable.
+Address checks send your typed query to a third-party geocoding service only when you click the check button.
 Donations use Givebutter; their privacy terms apply when you engage there.

 Who this applies to

-Visitors, residents, partners, donors, and applicants using pages on this domain to learn about Connect Buffalo, sign up for updates, express interest, use the affordable access planning tools, apply for roles, or navigate to giving options.
+Visitors, residents, partners, donors, job applicants, Digital Navigator applicants, and event attendees using pages on this domain to learn about Connect Buffalo, sign up for updates, express interest, use affordable-access planning tools, apply for roles, RSVP to community events, or navigate to giving options.

 Aggregate and anonymized operational data